-The Commission continued to provide information to the public regarding Clean Elections participation and the functions and purposes of the Clean Elections Act.
-This was accomplished through education campaigns throughout the four local election dates in 2017, along with grassroots and social media outreach.
+The Commission provided information to the public regarding participation in the political process and the functions and purposes of the Clean Elections Act.
+This was accomplished through education campaigns throughout the four local election dates in 2019, along with grassroots and social media outreach.
 The Commission consistently provides election information on how, where and when to vote.

-The Commission's education and outreach efforts for 2017 included:
+The Commission's education and outreach efforts for 2019 included: